 Yet another overlooked problem in weed management is weed seeds spreading via plants bought in nurseries, stores, and garden centers.
 USDA researchers in Alaska bought more than two dozen plants from 29 different nurseries and then incubated the soil in a greenhouse to see what would sprout.
 They found 54 different species of weeds, especially chickweed, hairy bittercress, groundsel, La Plata sandspurry, and Canada thistle.
 They also found more weeds in balled-and-burlapped trees than potted plants, more weeds in pots with soil-based mixes than in soilless potting mixes, and a big difference between growers using good weed control and weed prevention vs. those not controlling weeds.

 Regardless of where weed seeds are coming from or what’s fueling their abundance, effective weed control includes mulching, filling beds with desirable plants (a way to deny that space to weeds), and applying a weed preventer to stop weeds from germinating in the first place.
 Preen Garden Weed Preventer is guaranteed to block weeds for 3 months around your flowers, trees, and shrubs.
 Apply it anytime throughout the growing season.
-Preen Mulch Plus is a great way to apply Preen Weed Preventer and mulch at the same time, while Preen Vegetable Garden Weed Preventer is an organic alternative to preventing weeds.
+Preen Mulch Plus is a great way to apply Preen Weed Preventer and mulch at the same time, while Preen Natural Vegetable Garden Weed Preventer is a natural alternative to preventing weeds.